 While we aim to assist as many people as possible, we know that we cannot help everyone.
-The Washington DC, metropolitan area has a number of other resources.
+The Washington, DC metropolitan area has a number of other resources.
 If you would like to add a resource to our list, please send an email to firstname.lastname@example.org

 The Hebrew Free Burial Society provides free funeral service and burial at the Chesed Shel Emes Cemetery to any Jewish person who cannot afford a funeral.
 The Hebrew Free Burial Society is a separate program from Chesed Shel Emes Aid and is not affiliated with Yad Yehuda of Greater Washington.

-The Jewish Council for the Aging (JCA) helps older adults in the Greater Washington, D.C. region maintain independence, dignity, vitality and self-respect.
+JCA helps older adults in the Greater Washington, D.C. region maintain independence, dignity, vitality and self-respect.
 JCA accomplishes this through a myriad of community-based programs built upon vibrant programmatic partnerships with funders, fellow charities and local communities; and by providing opportunities for volunteers to make the National Capital Area a great place to age.

 JSSA is a nonsectarian, nonprofit health and social service provider.
 We serve people of all religious backgrounds, races and ethnicities, helping the youngest child to the most fragile senior, from individuals to entire families.
 Annually, JSSA serves and supports more than 31,000 individuals and families throughout the Greater Washington metropolitan area.